dirakx1/application/devops/README.md

 * We will use GKE, Gcloud sdk and GCR (google cloud registry, but other cloud providers could be use the same referenced solution.
-* We are not giving much tought on security or IAC tests
+* We are not giving much tought on security or IAC tests, but a DEvsecops solution could be achieved with this development.